P. G. Wodehouse: Honours and influence

 Since Wodehouse's death there have been numerous adaptations and dramatisations of his work on television and film; Wodehouse himself has been portrayed on radio and screen numerous times.
 There are several literary societies dedicated to Wodehouse.
-The P.G.
-Wodehouse Society (UK) was founded in 1997 and has over 1,000 members as at 2015.
-The president of the society as at 2017 is Alexander Armstrong; past presidents have included Terry Wogan and Richard Briers.
-There are also other groups of Wodehouse fans in Australia, Belgium, France, Finland, India, Italy, Russia, Sweden and the US.
+The P. G. Wodehouse Society (UK) was founded in 1997 and has over 1,000 members as at 2015.
+Alexander Armstrong became president of the society in 2017; past presidents have included Terry Wogan and Richard Briers.
+There are also groups of Wodehouse fans in Australia, Belgium, France, Finland, India, Italy, Russia, Sweden and the US.
 As at 2015 the Oxford English Dictionary contains over 1,750 quotations from Wodehouse, illustrating terms from crispish to zippiness.
 Voorhees, while acknowledging that Wodehouse's antecedents in literature range from Ben Jonson to Oscar Wilde, writes: